Flash Flood Warning until MON 9:45 PM EDT

 …FLASH FLOOD WARNING REMAINS IN EFFECT UNTIL 945 PM EDT THIS

-At 726 PM EDT, Doppler radar indicated that the heaviest rain has
+At 853 PM EDT, Doppler radar indicated that the heaviest rain was

-moved east of the warned area.
-Between 1 and 3 inches of rain have
+mainly south of the warned area.
+Runoff from 1 to 3 inches of

 SOURCE…Radar.